nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

    i.
 Test case: <code>UNMARK 5</code>

-         Expected: The fifth item in the list is un-marked as bought, denoted as [X].
+         Expected: The fifth item in the list is marked as not bought yet, denoted as [X].

     &nbsp;